gramineproject/gramine/Documentation/attestation.rst

 DCAP based quote verification).

-The ``/dev/attestation`` pseudo-filesystem also exposes pseudo-files to set the encrypted files wrap (master) keys (see also :doc:`manifest-syntax`):
+The ``/dev/attestation`` pseudo-filesystem also exposes pseudo-files to set the encryption keys (see also :doc:`manifest-syntax`):

-- ``/dev/attestation/keys/<key_name>`` file contains the wrap key with a given name (the default key name is ``default``).
+- ``/dev/attestation/keys/<key_name>`` file contains the encryption key with a given name (the default key name is ``default``).
 Typically, it is opened before the actual application runs and filled with a 128-bit key obtained from a remote secret provisioning service.
 The format of the file is a 16-byte raw binary value.

 .. note::
-   Previously, ``/dev/attestation/protected_files_key`` was used for setting the wrap key, and Gramine still supports that file for backward compatibility.
+   Previously, ``/dev/attestation/protected_files_key`` was used for setting the default encryption key, and Gramine still supports that file for backward compatibility.

    Note that the old file (``/dev/attestation/protected_files_key``) uses a 32-character hex value, and the new files